Dental Health After Pediatric Cancer Therapy

 Prevention and Treatment

-- Dental visits, including cleanings every 6 months, oral exams annually, and a baseline panoramic x-ray, are important to detect problems early.
+- Dental visits, including cleanings every 6 months, oral exams every year, and a baseline panoramic x-ray, are important to detect problems early.

 - You should practice good oral hygiene at home.
 This includes rinsing your mouth with mouthwash or water and brushing after each meal and flossing every day.

-- Avoid or limit sweet or sugary food, candies, and drinks as these can increase the risk of cavities.
+- Stay away from sweet or sugary food, candies, and drinks, as well as carbohydrates, as these can raise the risk of cavities.

-- If you received radiation to the mouth area, you will be given further instructions on mouth care which may include regular fluoride treatments.
-If you have dry mouth, learn more about managing this side effect.
+- If you had radiation to the mouth area, you will be given instructions on mouth care.
+This may include regular fluoride treatments.
+If you have dry mouth, learn more about managing it.

-- If you need a dental procedure or braces (orthodontic care), you should have an x-ray to evaluate the roots of your teeth before any procedures.
+- If you need a dental procedure or braces (orthodontic care), you should have an x-ray to see the roots of your teeth beforehand.

 - For survivors who received high doses of radiation in the mouth area (such as for treatment of cancers in the head and neck), hyperbaric oxygen treatment may be recommended before or after dental procedures.
 Hyperbaric oxygen can help improve wound healing.